Kiloutre/TekkenMovesetExtractor/README.md

 - Make reaction lists and u1 lists uses fields instead of arrays
 - Split attack hitlevel in 2? need to keep the order the same for tag2
 - Check out eliza in tekken revolution for projectile struct
+- Display group_cancels.
+Command is 0x800b, id of the list is the move id

 - Create tool to view current T7 move data.
 Cancel list, reactions